jan3dev/aqua-test-scripts/full_regression_tests/settings__full_regression_test.md

 - go to the delete wallet and confirm that it does not ask for biometric auth
 - go to the view seed words option and confirm that it does not ask for biometric auth

+enable biometric, kill the app and reopen, when biometric auth comes up, intentionally fail it and autheticate via phone password/pin

 ### dark mode
 turn on an off dark mode and confirm that color changes